Sourcloudii/AuxSync/README.md

 ## Demo

-You can Click this [link](https://sourcloudii.github.io/AuxSync/) to view the website during prodcution.
+You can Click this [link](https://sourcloudii.github.io/AuxSync/) to view the website during production.